provider image

 • Difficulty with planning

-In the later stages of the condition, people can also develop hallucinations and delusions.
+In the later stages of Parkinson’s, people can also develop hallucinations (seeing or hearing things that aren’t there) or delusions (believing things that aren’t true).
 Others can start to develop dementia, but memory changes tend to come later in the disease.

 02:47